pimsmath/m2pi.ca/content/home/students.md

 headless: true
 title: Information for Students
 active: true
-weight: 35
+weight: 15
 design:
   columns: '1'
 ---
-M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences.
-Undergraduate students are also eligible to apply.
-Successful applicants will be asked to confirm their availability for full-time participation during June 4-24, 2024
+M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences (undergraduate students are also eligible to apply).
+Successful applicants will be asked to commit to full-time participation during **May 5-23, 2025**.
+The M2PI program consists of...

   * In the first two weeks, students will receive professional and technical skills training relevant to non-academic STEM careers through virtual